sotoseattle/sotoseattle.github.io/source/_posts/2014-10-24-Binary-Tree-Meta.md

 end
 ```

 The code is clear and readable, yet suffers from some repetition.
-Also, we can see a pattern emerging: in all cases we recursively call the traverse method first on the left and then on the right, and the position of the call to stdout depends on the specific flavor of traversal:
+We also see a pattern emerging: in all cases we recursively call the traverse method first on the left and then on the right, and the position of the call to stdout depends on the specific flavor of traversal:

 - pre => first call
 - in  => between left and right
 - post => after both calls

-We can do better with metaprogramming by leveraging Ruby's define_method:
+This is a great opportunity to tinker with metaprogramming to see if we can do better.
+I focus on leveraging Ruby's define_method, which allows us to create multiple methods with a single definition.

 ```ruby
 %w[pre in post].each do |prefix|